-Some players have moved onto different amplifiers because they simply could not get the warm sound they were looking for.
+Some players have moved onto different amplifiers.
+They simply could not get the warm sound they were looking for.
 Even after trying all the different tubes on the market in their amplifier.

 Do Preamp Tubes Change Tone?

 This is a question that comes up a lot.
-There are a lot of players who eventually get tired of their tone.
-This can be because of worn tubes, or simply fatigue for the sound of the amplifier.
+There are a lot of players who get tired of their tone.
+This can be because of worn tubes or simply fatigue from the sound of the amplifier.

 We have been there, it happens!